Patient Record

 In addition to the above, there is a local record sharing system which allows professionals involved in your care to access your GP medical record.
 This makes it much easier for professionals to treat you, since they have access to what has happened in the past, and improves the quality of care you get.
 For example, if you see your GP on Friday with a problem, the out of hours GP will be able to see the consultation which helps both them and you get a better outcome.
 Sharing agreements include the local hospitals, out of hours doctors and district nursing teams.

-Non-urgent advice: Research and Planning data
+Non-urgent advice: Research and Planning Data

 Your health records contain a type of data called confidential patient information.
 This data can be used to help with research and planning.
-Please see here for more information, including how to opt out.

 Non-urgent advice: Children under 16